-We are a medical technology company primarily focusing on developing and commercializing higher resolution ambulatory ECG solutions that enable the detection and monitoring of cardiac disease outside a healthcare facility setting.
+We are a medical technology company focused on transforming cardiac care through the power of personalized insights.
+Our aim is to deliver innovative, higher resolution ambulatory cardiac monitoring solutions that can be used by patients anywhere to enable the detection and monitoring of cardiac disease outside of a healthcare facility.
 Our ability to develop higher resolution ECG solutions is achieved through the development of our proprietary and patented VECG technology platform.
-Our vector electrocardiography technology is capable of developing three-dimensional (3D) images of cardiac electrical activity by displaying the spatial locations of ECG waveforms that has demonstrated in early studies to deliver equal or superior diagnostic capability than traditional hospital based ECG systems.
+Our VECG technology is capable of capturing 3D vector images of the heart's electrical activity and synthesizing a 12L ECG from these signals.
+In early studies, our approach demonstrated equal or superior diagnostic capability than traditional hospital-based 12L ECG systems.